sebdumancic/ReCeNT/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request

+## Contact

+If you have any question, feel free to send then at `sebastijan.dumancic@cs.kuleuven.be`

 ## Citing